info-beamer/package-hd-player/README.md

 Play audio track for all video files.
 By default the playback is silent.

-# Running outside of info-beamer hosted

-All info-beamer hosted packages can be run with the standalone info-beamer pi program with a little (or a little more) work.
-All you have to do for this packages is to create a `config.json` file.

-Have a look at [the advanced documentation](ADVANCED.md) for more information about this and other options possible.

 # Offline

 You cannot use the [Synchronized start](#synced) feature offline as